Best Open-Source Name Matching Software for Data Quality

 Community Support and Flexibility

 Open-source tools with active developer communities often provide better support and regular updates.
-Choose software that allows customization to adapt to your specific business needs.

 Common Pitfalls to Avoid